Links (external links open in a new window)

 Designer: To be appraised.

-Other versions: Made in several colours, as you can see below.
+Other versions: This orange 1970s table lamp exists in several colours, as you can see below.

 These lamps are made in the famous Maison Barbier style.
 They were a big hit in the 1970s.